Use this WordPress content checklist to help you prepare the initial content you will need to get your new website launched.

 - Resource Links of any sites you would like to recommend to visitors (include your own links, affiliate links, etc).

 - RSS Feeds – If you would like to add industry or company-related news feeds to your blog.
 (Tip: include RSS feeds from other websites that you own, so visitors will continue clicking through to your own content).
-If you need help with RSS feeds, go here: Understanding The WordPress RSS
+If you need help with RSS feeds, go here: WordPress User’s Guide To RSS

 You can download a printable version of the content checklist below:

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the services and products offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been reviewed, tested, or certified by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked to this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been tested, certified, or reviewed by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, linked to, or reviewed on this site.

-Did you enjoy this post?
-Feel free to use the social links below and share this article with anyone who can benefit from WordPress.
+Have you found this article useful?
+Feel free to use the social buttons below and share this post with other online users.